-- Order the person to pay the fee originally charged; - Vary the amount of the fee originally charged, as the Executive Committee considers appropriate; or - Order that no fee be charged for the program or service.
+- Order the person to pay the amount originally charged; - Vary the amount of the fee originally charged, as the General Manager or their designate considers appropriate; or - Order that no fee be charged for the program or service.

-Once heard, the Executive Committee shall provide a decision in writing on the appeal within ten (10) business days.
+Once heard, the Executive Committee shall provide a decision on the reconsideration of a fee that was charged within ten (10) business days.